 - a last residence of the infamous murderess of the 1700s

 - the 'candy-house' of major sweets producers of the XIX century

 - the "egg-house" - one of the most expensive real estate objects in Moscow you still can buy (nobody did in last 10 years).

 There are several prominent architectural sights: An Anglican church, the “Chinese House” tea-shop and the “Menshikov Tower” Church (the first building in Moscow to surpass the height of the Ivan the Great bell tower).

-This area has a lot of quirky cafes, small museums and clubs.
+This area has a lot of quirky cafes and small museums.
 If you like, we go to one of my favourite places "Chainaya Vysota" to taste some exclusive kinds of ice-cream they make there.